btclayer2/frontier/docs/node-template-release.md

         ```

 3. Expand the output tar gzipped file that is created in the top level working dir of Frontier and
-    replace files in current Frontier Node Template by running the following command:
+    replace files in the current Frontier Node Template by running the following command:

         ```bash
         # Note the file will be placed in the top level working dir of Frontier